paulscottrobson/neo6502-firmware/documents/release/source/api.gen.md

 Copy Parameters:6,7 bytes of internal memory from Parameter:0:Parameters:1,2 to Parameter:3:Parameters:4,5.
 Sets error flag if the transfer is not possible (e.g. illegal write addresses).
 The upper 8 bits of the address are : 6502 RAM (00) VideoRAM (80,81) Graphics RAM(90)

+## Function 3 : Complex Blit Copy

+Copy a rectangular area to a rectangular area (can be contiguous by size = amount of data, offset = 0, copysteps = 1) Parameter  (0) is zero.
+Parameters (1,2) point to the source rectangle data.
+Parameters (3,4) point to the target rectangle data.
+These are as follows 0-3     24 bit address to copy from/to (address is address:page:0) 4-7     Step size (e.g. if copying 32 pixels, this would be 32) 8-11    Step offset (e.g. when doing screen lines this would be 320, the number of pixels per line) 12-15   Steps to copy.

 \newpage

 # Group 13 : Editor